TeachersFirst's Veterans Day Resources

 Grades8 to 12

 In the ClassroomFeature this site during a single lesson on D-Day or as part of any World War II unit.
 Redefine student learning by challenging students to make a multimedia presentation using one of the many TeachersFirst Edge tools, reviewed here.
 A few of our favorites would be to create an annotated image including text boxes and related links using a tool such as Thinglink, reviewed here.
 Alternatively, use a mapping tool such as Zeemaps, reviewed here, to create a map of local landforms (with audio stories and pictures included)!
 Or, extend learning and have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about a soldier, leader, or politician involved with D-Day events.

 Grades8 to 12

 In the ClassroomUse this archive for rich, authentic primary source material on the lives of women in the military.
 Consider having students, individually or in groups, choose a veteran and present her story to classmates.
-Replace paper reports by using a tool like Zoho Show (similar to Powerpoint, but easier and free), reviewed here.
+Replace paper reports and enhance learning by using a tool like Slides, reviewed here.
 Supplement classroom materials associated with a wartime era with the photographs, posters, and diaries provided here.
 Use these stories as part of a special focus for Veterans Day, Memorial Day, or Women's History Month.
 The archive would also be a particularly rich resource for students considering National History Day Projects.

 Grades7 to 12